angelinux/fashion-GAN/README.md

 [![epoch 90000](images/90000.png)](images/90000.png) (epoch 90000)

+At the end two sample images are generated, a t-shirt and a shoe.
+Not fully satisfactory, but training a GAN is really difficult...

 Sample python notebook showing GAN on fashion MNIST dataset.
 This is the homework assignment of the 6th week for [Siraj Raval course](https://www.machinelearningcourse.io/courses/make-money).